zoontek/react-native-bootsplash/README.md

 ### How can I enforce the splash screen system bar colors?

-By default, the system bars `dark-content` in light mode and `light-content` in dark mode.
+By default, the system bars uses `dark-content` in light mode and `light-content` in dark mode.
 To enforce a specific value, edit your `values/styles.xml` file:

 ```xml
 <resources>